-After graduating, I became a member of Vicsport and attended one of their functions where I met Richard Amon, CEO of Disability Sport and Recreation and a fellow VU graduate.
+After graduating, I became a member of Vicsport and attended one of their functions where I met Richard Amon, CEO of and a fellow VU graduate.
 I began volunteering with the organisation, and shortly after Richard Amon offered me a job.

 I am extremely lucky to have come through VU.
 It has had a big impact on my life and my career.
 I now give back to the university as a mentor on its program, helping to inspire the next generation of graduates through my networks and experience.”

 “I have always been inspired and amazed by what people can achieve when they develop the confidence within themselves to leave their comfort zone, and saw the opportunity to really make a difference in the disability sport sector.

 It’s incredibly rewarding to see lives transformed through sport and recreation.

 Through my current role, I create opportunities for those with disabilities to become more active and involved in their community.
 The highlight of my career so far has been managing the sport of Wheelchair AFL and working in partnership with AFL Victoria and AFL clubs to develop and implement the first ever .

 I also oversee Wheelchair Rugby in Victoria, and develop participation pathways for future players working in partnership with Rugby Victoria.
 Some of the other activities I manage are our kids’ programs, including hospital sport initiatives for patients at Royal Children’s Hospital and Monash Children’s Hospital.

 Every day I get to meet new inspiring people who may have disabilities, or are working in the sector.
 The opportunity to collaborate on innovative programs and initiatives means that work rarely feels like ‘work’.”